-Any issues about day-to-day operations at the quarry should be directed to Chris DeFreitas on 0409 783 272.
+Any issues about day-to-day operations at the quarry should be directed to Tim Etherington on 0409 783 272.

 a) PQCEG is an advisory body formed to facilitate communication, meet regulatory requirements as necessary and administer a community grants program.
 The PQCEG does not have a deliberative function but PQ commits to implementing recommendations related to the community grants program